REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Method: the REFLECT Framework

 \subsection{Progressive Failure Explanation}

 The failure explanation algorithm should handle both execution and planning failures, where the former requires action-level observation details and the latter requires task-level information such as task description and robot plan.
-To do so, the algorithm first identifies the type of failure and then retrieves relevant information from the hierarchical summary to construct the query to LLM for failure explanation.
-As shown in Fig. \ref{fig:reasoning}, the algorithm first goes through each subgoal and verifies the subgoal using the following prompt: \footnote{Complete examples are shown in the appendix. }
+To do so, the algorithm first identifies the type of failure and then retrieves relevant information from the hierarchical summary to construct the query to LLM.
+As shown in Fig. \ref{fig:reasoning}, the algorithm first iterates through the subgoals and verifies success using the following prompt: \footnote{Examples of full prompts are shown in the appendix. }

 \promtblock{The robot subgoal is \blank{[robot subgoal at time $t$]}.
 Given [subgoal-based summary at time $t$] {Q: Is the subgoal satisfied?} A: \llmcompletion{Yes} }

 The LLM is instructed to output 'Yes' or 'No'.
 If a subgoal is not achieved, then we retrieve history observations stored in event-based summary for failure explanation as follows: